 The Pune Design Festival is the flagship event of the Association of Designers of India.
 Launched in 2006, the festival is a conference that brings together individuals who have “shaped the global design ecosystem.”
 The events, which are usually centred on a theme, include discussions, workshops, networking sessions, studio visits, a design quiz and an awards ceremony.

 John Thackara, K. V. Sridhar, Maggie Macnab and Timothy Jacob Jensen have been among the list of prominent speakers at the Pune Design Fest in recent years.
-The last edition of the festival embodied the theme ‘NXT25 and explored "the futurist agenda for design over the next 25 years for India and for the world".

 Check out more design festivals here.